BMW M47: M47R

 Rover Group (UK) and Steyr (Austria), worked together to modify the M47D20 to create a transverse configuration for use in the Rover 75 front wheel drive saloon, as well as their all-wheel-drive Land Rover Freelander.
 The same engine was later deployed by MG Rover in the Rover 75 Tourer and MG ZT.
 The M47R ("M47 Rail") differs from the original design by the introduction of common-rail technology, a transverse orientation, different turbochargers and more sophisticated systems for temperature management.
 However, the core 1951 cc heads of the M47R and M47D20 are the same.
 Combining a common-rail system with a relatively small engine capacity created engine temperature problems.
 More hardware was added to help control temperatures which also helped to escalate weight, fuel consumption, and manufacturing costs.
 The BMW Steyr plant manufactured and supplied M47R engines.
-The original version used in the Rover 75 developed 85 kW at 4000rpm and 260 Nm at 2000rpm.
-A software update developed in conjunction with X Power, and released in 2002 after Rover's separation from BMW, increased this to 96 kW at 3500 rpm and 300 Nm at 1900rpm, and was badged CDTi rather than CDT.
+The original version used in the Rover 75 developed 85 kW at 4000 rpm and 260 Nm at 2000 rpm.
+An intercooler was fitted onto models from 2002 so they were rebadged "cdti" - i for intercooler- after Rover's separation from BMW, increasing power output to 96 kW at 3500 rpm and 300 Nm at 1900 rpm, and was badged CDTi rather than CDT.

 The M47R in the Rover 75 and MG ZT used a Mitsubishi turbocharger with wastegate, whereas that fitted to the Freelander used a Garrett VNT.